jkkoolen/ludimus/readme.md

 #### Redis
 This app stores all data in a redis db which is a inmem db with persitence to disk

+### Google drive access,
+The first time the google drive is accessed the api returns a url.
+This url must be openened on the machine where this springboot applications runs to store the credentials on that machine.
+For me this is already done.
 ``